July 19, 2021 10 min read

 Because sciatica is most commonly caused by medical conditions attributed to an unhealthy lifestyle, you can relieve it by simply opting for a more healthy lifestyle that includes these tips.

 Here is what you should do:

 The best way to relieve sciatica pain is to correct the root cause of it.
 And, our top 5 exercises do just that!Along with making healthy lifestyle changes, you can correct sciatica on your own.
 Say goodbye to those debilitating nerve pains for good!

-Bonus tip: Having a healthy weight is one of the best ways to keep sciatica at bay!
-Understanding macros can put you on track to attaining a healthy weight.
+Bonus tip: Maintaining a healthy weight is one of the best ways to keep sciatica at bay, and understanding macros can put you on track to attaining a healthy weight!

 Here is our complete guide to understanding macros!